Embassy of Romania · Investor Briefing 2025

 Source · Investors-Handbook-2025_EN.pdf

-The full 2025 Investor's Handbook (70 pages) covers every program, region, and incentive in detail.
+The full 2025 Investor's Handbook (70 pages) covers every programme, region, and incentive in detail.
 For tailored introductions, the Embassy of Romania can connect you with national and regional investment authorities.